th-otto/MagicOnLinux/README.md

 Alternatively you can put your Atari root file system (drive C:) and kernel (MAGICLIN.OS) anywhere and configure the emulator accordingly.

-# How To Install
+# How To Install (Optional)

+Run these steps to (1) register the application with its icon and (2) register Atari executable files with file icon and default application:

+- pushd magiclinux/build
+- sudo make install
+- cd ..
+- sudo ./install-mime-types.sh
+- popd

-You can install the program with "sudo make install".
-This copies the executable file, a ".desktop" file and an icon file to usually "/usr/local/", if not otherwise specified (see above).
+The first step copies the executable file, a ".desktop" file and an icon file to usually "/usr/local/", if not otherwise specified (see above).
 Otherwise, MagicOnLinux will always show your system theme's default icon for uninstalled applications.

+The second step copies a specification of Atari program files with their respective icon to the system database.
+Afterwards, you should see ".PRG" files etc. with the Atari logo in your file manager (e.g. Nautilus), and a double click on them should start magic-on-linux.

 # How To Run